 5 Strategies for Reducing Stress at Work

-Even if you love your job, work can be a significant source of stress in your life.
 This stress can cause symptoms such as headaches, anxiety, trouble focusing, fatigue, and sleep problems.
-In some cases, this stress leads to changes in behavior, such as starting to use tobacco, withdrawing from social activities, and changes in eating.
+In some cases, this stress can lead to changes in behavior, such as erratic behavior, substance abuse, withdrawing from social activities, or changes in eating.

-While it may feel like the only way out of work stress is to change jobs, you may have other options.
-Depending on your situation and needs, you may be able to use strategies such as learning new ways to cope or creating boundaries to manage the hassles in your workplace.
+While it may feel like this is a good time to change jobs as a way to reduce work stress, you may be jumping out of one fire only to get yourself caught up in another.
+There are other options to explore before taking that step.
+Depending on your situation and needs, you may be able to use strategies such as advocating for your needs, learning new ways to cope or creating boundaries to manage the hassles in your workplace.